paketo-buildpacks/rfcs/text/java/0000-merge-java-feature-flag-buildpacks.md

 1. Consistency.
 At present, some JVM options are configured through libjvm and some are configured through external buildpacks.
 We can enable libjvm to support all of these use cases and have a more consistent experience.
 If a feature is facilitated through the JVM, then it's configured via libjvm.
 2. Reduce maintenance.
 There is additional overhead in maintaining each buildpack.
 We have two feature-flag buildpacks now, but will have two more coming.
 If we move feature-flag compatibility into libjvm then we reduce the number of buildpacks by four.
 3. Most feature-flags are supported by all JVMs, but when you get into Java NMT and Java Flight Recorder, that's not true.
 Moving functionality into libjvm, allows us to enable a JVM Vendor buildpack to opt-out of features that it does not support.
+4. Image size.
+Consolidating these buildpacks will reduce the size of our builder images and the number of layers (which is becoming important as we approach the layer limit.
+Consolidating the feature flag launch helpers (which use the [`exec.d`](https://github.com/buildpacks/spec/blob/main/buildpack.md#execd) interface) into a single binary, will reduce the size of resulting app images.

 ## Detailed Explanation